Pepperdine University School of Law: Institutes

 The School of Law's institutes include: the Parris Institute for Professional Formation; Straus Institute for Dispute Resolution; the Byrne Judicial Clerkship Institute; the Nootbaar Institute on Law, Religion, and Ethics; the Palmer Center for Entrepreneurship and the Law.

 Through the Parris Institute, the school pairs students with a practicing attorney or judicial alumni through the students' 1L year.
 It also provides its students numerous clinics and externship opportunities in the greater Los Angeles area, along with its global justice programs in Uganda and India.
 Additionally, students have opportunities to study at Pepperdine's London, England, and Washington D.C. campuses.

-Pepperdine University School of Law’s Straus Institute for Dispute Resolution provides professional training and academic programs in dispute resolution including a Certificate, Masters in Dispute Resolution (MDR) and Masters of Laws in Dispute Resolution (LLM).
+Pepperdine University School of Law’s Straus Institute for Dispute Resolution provides professional training and academic programs in dispute resolution including a Certificate, Masters in Dispute Resolution (MDR) and Master of Laws in Dispute Resolution (LLM).
 The Straus Institute provides education to law and graduate students, as well as mid-career professionals in areas of mediation, negotiation, arbitration, international dispute resolution and peacemaking.
 The Institute has consistently ranked as the number one dispute resolution school in the nation for the past 13 years.

 The purpose of the Nootbaar Institute on Law, Religion, and Ethics includes three initiatives: